sibelturgut/Reverse-Mastermind/README.md

 # Reverse-Mastermind
 Think of the classical Mastermind game, but with 6-digits and program is the Guesser

   This is my first "big" project.
-I completed it at the date 26.12.2022 for my CS class project.
+So, it is a lengthy one :D I completed it at the date 26.12.2022 for my CS class project.

   Mastermind with 6-digits; codemaker provides a code with 6 digits -such as 123456- and the codebreaker tries to guess the code with the help of the feedbacks given from codemaker according to the guessed numbers.
 Feedbacks can only be given in